Tug-of-war between idioms' figurative and literal interpretations in LLMs: Idiom interpretation task

 \ex.[$s_a$] {He would \textit{kick the bucket} because he was so}

 \ex.[$s_f$] {He would \textit{die} because he was so}

 \ex.[$s_l$] {He would \textit{kick the container} because he was so}

-\textbf{3.~Token Set Generation:} To generate sets of next-word completions that are indicative of the figurative vs.~the literal interpretation, we prompt the LLaMa3.3-70B model with disambiguated paraphrases ($s_f$, $s_l$) and obtain logits from the model with greedy decoding.
-Let $z^{(f)}$ and $z^{(l)}$ denote the logits corresponding to $s_f$ and $s_l$ as input, respectively.
-We then compute the element-wise difference between the two sets of logits as follows:

-where $v \in V$ is the vocabulary size of the model (i.e., $V=$128,256).
-Since tokens that score high in one context tend to score low in the other, $\Delta z_v$ captures each token’s context-specific relevance.
-The 20 tokens that have highest $\Delta z_k$ are chosen as the set $C_f$ of tokens that indicate a figurative interpretation and the 20 tokens that have lowest $\Delta z_k$ values are chosen as the set $C_l$ that indicates a literal interpretation.
+\textbf{3.~Token Set Generation:} To generate sets of next-word completions that are indicative of the figurative vs.~the literal interpretation, we prompt the Llama3.3-70B-instruct model with paraphrases ($s_f$, $s_l$) and obtain logit distributions.
+Let $z^{(f)}$ and $z^{(l)}$ denote the logits corresponding to $s_f$ and $s_l$ as input, then we compute the element-wise difference between the two sets $\Delta z_v = z_v^{(f)} - z_v^{(l)}$, where $v \in V$ is the vocabulary size of the model.
+Since tokens that score high in one paraphrase tend to score low in the other, $\Delta z_v$ captures each token’s interpretation-specific relevance.
+We take the 20 tokens with the largest $\Delta z_k$ as the figurative candidate set $C_f$, and the 20 with the smallest $\Delta z_k$ as the literal candidate set $C_l$.

-\textbf{4.~Validation:} To make sure that the Llama3.2-1B-base model has prior knowledge of the selected idioms, and the capability of discerning the context of the given sentence, we filter out the generated instances that satisfy the following two conditions:

-(1) Given $s_a$ as a prompt, the cumulative probabilities of predicting a figurative candidate as a next token must exceed that of the literal candidate.
-This metric quantifies that the model has the knowledge of the idiom:

-(2) Given $s_f$ and $s_l$ as prompt, the cumulative probabilities of predicting next token candidate matching the context exceeds that of the opposite context:

-110 out of the original set of 245 idioms passed these criteria.
-All following analyses are based on this subset of 110 validated idioms.
+\textbf{4.~Context Generation:} Using each paraphrased sentence, we generate a preceding context sentence that disambiguates the interpretation of the subsequent idiom.
+The examples below illustrate the generated figurative context ($FC$) and literal context ($LC$).